dyegoe/ansible-lemp/README.md

 * CentOS7 minimal install;

 ## Coverage
-* install nginx repository and certify the latest package was installed (role: nginx, tag: nginx)
+* install nginx repository and certify the latest package was installed
 * install mariadb (mysql)
 ## Configuration
 * Some confs can be changed at inventory/hosts